Agoulao/Personal-Digital-Assistant-Project/README.md

     * For Google Gemini API, replace `"YOUR_GEMINI_API_KEY"` with your actual API key.

-    * If using other LLM providers (e.g., Awan, OpenAI, Scaleway, Hugging Face), ensure `LLM_PROVIDER` is set correctly and update their respective API keys.
+    * If using other LLM providers (e.g., Awan, Novita), ensure `[PROVIDER]_API_KEY` is set correctly and update their respective API keys.

-## Google Calendar Integration Setup
+## Google Calendar Integration and Gmail Setup

-For Google Calendar functionality, you need to obtain OAuth 2.0 credentials:
+For Google Calendar and Gmail functionality, you need to obtain OAuth 2.0 credentials:

-1.  **Navigate to Google Cloud Console:** `console.cloud.google.com`
+1.  **Navigate to Google Cloud Console:** `https://console.cloud.google.com`

 2.  **Create a new project** (or select an existing one).

-3.  **Enable the Google Calendar API** for your project.
+3.  **Enable the Google Calendar API and Gmail API** for your project.

 4.  **Create OAuth 2.0 Client ID credentials:**